 There are a handful of times when your kid’s penis may be acting abnormal.
 And there are some possible vulva issues you might be confronted with.
 Just be confident that you can handle this stuff.
-Soon enough your boy will be able to just talk to the doctor or you’ll be able to suggest your girl discuss her vulva issues with her mother.
 Here are some things to watch out for:

 Urinary Tract Infection (UTI)

-Is neither a Harry Potter character or part of the Warped tour.
+This is neither a Harry Potter character or part of the Warped tour.
 It is, however, a urinary opening that isn’t at the tip of the penis.
-This isn’t too much to be alarmed by and in many circumstances no intervention is necessary, But if it’s extremely far from the head of the penis, surgery may be required.
+This isn’t too much to be alarmed by, and in many circumstances no intervention is necessary.
+But if it’s extremely far from the head of the penis, surgery may be required.

-Up to 5 percent of boys may have an undescended testicle or two.
-Usually this resolves on it’s own.
+Up to 5% of boys may have an undescended testicle or two.
+Usually this resolves on its own.

 This is when the skin of the labia becomes fused together.
 By no means should you try to pull the adhesion apart.
 It will often resolve at puberty, if not before.
 The only time it may require intervention is if it’s leading to increased UTIs or interfering with urination.
 Your doc should be able to advise.

 And here you are, still living and breathing despite feeling uncomfortable for the last several hundred words.
-You see?
+See?
 You’ve got this.
-You are now a baby genital expert.
-Though maybe don’t say that.
-Or think that.
-Actually forget you read it altogether.

 This article was originally published on